Skip to main content

 Hindu funeral customs — antyesti, the traditional preference for cremation, the role of the eldest son, the mourning period, and immersing ashes in sacred water.

 Hindu funeral rites center on releasing the soul from the body and helping it continue its journey.
-Cremation is the traditional practice for most Hindus, carried out promptly and accompanied by prayers, mantras, and family rituals.
-Customs vary by region, community, and family, but the underlying beliefs about the soul and rebirth are widely shared.
-A Hindu priest typically guides the rites.
+Cremation is the traditional practice for most Hindus, carried out promptly and accompanied by prayers, mantras, and family rituals; afterward, the ashes are immersed in sacred water.
+A Hindu priest typically guides the rites, and the eldest son or closest relative often performs the principal acts.

 Antyesti: the last rite